 The capacity outlook model makes build decisions in order to minimise capital expenditure and operational costs of the entire NEM over the long-term outlook.
-It has an extensive set of options to choose from when making decisions - including renewable generation, gas-fired generation, storage, network, and non-network options62.
+It has an extensive set of options to choose from when making decisions - including renewable generation, GPG, storage, network, and non-network options64.